Jumanjii/parrot/README.md

 It's a minimalist personal past.bin that can be used to have a dedicated web address where to put text and get it easily from another device.

-(I use it to copy-paste url between my smartphone and my browser)
+(I'm using it to copy-paste url between my smartphone and my browser or between different computers ^_^)

 ## Easy Setup